November 18, 2019

 The more typical green mosaic of small farm fields dotted with trees is known as the “parklands,” the name given to the traditional farming system of agroforestry in Africa’s Sahel.
 I have always thought the Sahelian landscape subtly and hauntingly beautiful.
 Over many centuries, it has been sculpted by Sahelian farmers with their digging sticks and by their ploughs pulled by oxen across fields, to create farms where trees and annual crops complement each other.
 Sahelian farmers nurture and protect a range of trees valuable to them for food (fruit, leaves, spices), medicinal and wood products on their land.
-Interspersed with the trees and neat patterns of crop fields are intricate arrangements of mud dwellings with thatch roofs.
+Interspersed with the trees and neat patterns of crop fields are intricate arrangements of wattle and daub dwellings with thatch or, increasingly, with tin roofs.

 Next to the picturesque and gentle landscape that the African villagers had made, the Morila mine crater below us looked cataclysmic, like something wreaked by a nuclear bomb or falling asteroid.